Parents never quite stop being parents, even when their children are paying their own bills and living their own lives.

 6. “Why are you wearing that?”

-Your fashion choices are apparently a direct reflection of your parents’ taste and judgment.
+Your fashion choices are apparently a direct reflection of your parents’ taste and judgement.
 They might question your ripped jeans, your quirky accessories, or your “revealing” outfits.
 It’s like they want you to dress like a carbon copy of them.

 7. “You spend too much time on your phone.”